danielamitay/DALinedTextView/README.md

 `DALinedTextView` is special because it was built with performance and appropriate behavior in mind.
 Most Q&A and OSS solutions involve image-based backgrounds or overzealous drawing code.
 For most applications such implementations are great, but `DALinedTextView` was built with 1000-line (or more) `UITextView`s in mind.

 Performance decisions are commented so as to provide insight into the thought process behind `DALinedTextView`.
+The current `-drawRect:` implementation takes as little a 1ms on an iPhone 5.

 ![Screenshot](https://github.com/danielamitay/DALinedTextView/raw/master/screenshot.png)